bnovak32/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Input Data:**

-- MAG-level-KO-annotations_GLmetagenomics.tsv (tab-delimited table holding MAGs and their KO annotations, output from [Step 23a](#23a-getting-ko-annotations-per-mag))
+- MAG-level-KO-annotations_GLlbnMetag.tsv (tab-delimited table holding MAGs and their KO annotations, output from [Step 23a](#23a-getting-ko-annotations-per-mag))

 **Output Data:**

-- **MAG-KEGG-Decoder-out_GLmetagenomics.tsv** (tab-delimited table holding MAGs and their proportions of genes held known to be required for specific pathways/metabolisms)
+- **MAG-KEGG-Decoder-out_GLlbnMetag.tsv** (tab-delimited table holding MAGs and their proportions of genes held known to be required for specific pathways/metabolisms)

-- **MAG-KEGG-Decoder-out_GLmetagenomics.html** (interactive heatmap html file of the above output table)
+- **MAG-KEGG-Decoder-out_GLlbnMetag.html** (interactive heatmap html file of the above output table)

 <br>